JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 free redistribution of the unchanged patch is permitted but it's not allowed to use it as a base for derivative works without permission!
-Special thanks go to Dan Upright for starting the unofficial patches and doing the versions up to 1.2, his changelogs are included below.
-Many thanks also to the following people who contributed much to it!
+Special thanks go to Dan Upright for starting the unofficial patches and doing the versions up to 1.2, his changelogs are included below, many thanks also to the following people who contributed much to it.

 Acknowledgments: